VDA5050/VDA5050/VDA5050_EN.md

 3. The mobile robot reports an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
 4. The mobile robot continues with executing the previous order.

 If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, it has to reply with an error.
 Sending an order update is a handshake mechanism where one party waits for an answer from the other party.
-If the robot reports that it did not receive the order update, resend it.
+If the robot does not acknowledge the oder update in a state message within 30sec (see chapter 6.6 State), resend it.
 If there is a communication issue, wait for the robot to come back online.

 ### 6.1.5 Corridors